-- Tentative tract map(s) for the proposed development. - Conceptual service plan - Sub-area master plan - Project site map showing proposed water system facilities - All other maps or drawings as may be required by the District - F. Following the District's review and approval of the PDR, Engineer shall proceed with the design of the booster station and associated facilities in accordance with the District's published guidelines for these facilities.
+- Tentative tract map(s) for the proposed development. - Conceptual service plan - Sub-area master plan - Project site map showing proposed water system facilities - All other maps or drawings as may be required by the District

+F. Following the District's review and approval of the PDR, the District will either accept or reject the Developer's request to allow a hydro-pneumatic booster station for the proposed development.
+If the request is rejected, the Engineer shall proceed with the design of a permanent booster station and reservoir in accordance with the District's published guidelines for these facilities.
+If the request is accepted, the Engineer shall proceed with the design of a temporary hydro-pneumatic booster station in accordance with these station.

-Prior to commencing detailed design, a Preliminary Booster Station Site Plan shall be submitted that includes the following:
+Prior to commencing detailed design, a Preliminary Hydro-Pneumatic Booster Station Site Plan shall be submitted that includes the following:

 - 1. Proposed property to be deeded to the District.
 This shall include all fee/easement requirements for Items 2 through 7 of this section. - 2.
-Location of booster station facilities, including equipment building, pumping units, suction and discharge piping, chemical conditioning equipment and appurtenances (chemicals, if any, to be determined by the District), electrical panels, standby generator, chemical addition equipment, and surge tank (if required). - 3.
+Location of booster station facilities, including equipment building, pumping units, chemical conditioning equipment and appurtenances (chemicals, if any, to be determined by the District), electrical panels, standby generator, and hydro-pneumatic tank. - 3.
 Location of future facilities, including additional pumping units, associated suction and discharge piping, electrical panels, standby generator, and equipment building expansion (if necessary). - 4.
 Access road and/or driveway. - 5.
 Location of site fencing or walls and access gates. - 6.
 Site drainage facilities, including discharge to offsite improvements and/or drainage courses. - 7.
 Location of any cut or fill slopes adjacent to the booster station site.

-Note: The Preliminary Booster Station Site Plan shall clearly demonstrate the intent and method to control/contain discharge of storm water runoff to eliminate or mitigate any downstream impacts to public or private property.
+Note: The Preliminary Hydro-Pneumatic Booster Station Site Plan shall clearly demonstrate the intent and method to control/contain discharge of storm water runoff to eliminate or mitigate any downstream impacts to public or private property.